-- Participate in and evaluate a job shadow or field experience opportunity in the major field of study.
-(CCC 3, 4; PGC 5)
+- Arrange and evaluate a job shadow or field experience opportunity in the major field of study.
+(CCC 3, 4, 5; PGC 5)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.

 Upon completion of this course, the student will:

 - Develop real-time programs for microcontrollers using integrated development environments (IDE).